agathedAC/agathedAC.github.io/a-introduction.markdown

     </div>
     <div>
         <h4>Importance of Bird Banding</h4>
+        <p><span class="italic">The North American Bird Banding Program (NABBP)</span>, administered by the <span class="italic">U.S. Geological Survey (USGS) Bird Banding Laboratory</span> and the <span class="italic">Canadian Wildlife Service's Bird Banding Office</span>, uses standardized event types to categorize different bird banding activities.</p>
+        <p>For some context, bird banding in North America was first introduced in 1803 by John James Audubon, who tied silver wire around the legs of nestling eastern phoebes, two of which returned the following spring.
+Later on in 1882 Ernest Thompson Seton used printer's ink to mark snow buntings.
+In 1996, the North American Banding Council (NABC) was formed.
+Their mission was to train banders in safe, ethical practices of the capture and handling of wild birds.</p>
         <p>Studies of bird migration are crucial.
 Modern bird banding efforts support:</p>
         <ul>
             <li>Research on avian behavior, ecology, and population dynamics</li>